symfony/symfony-docs/routing.rst

 .. note::

-    If your application defines different routes for each path (``/foo`` and ``/foo/``) then this automatic redirection doesn't take place and the right route is always matched.
+    If your application defines different routes for each path (``/foo`` and ``/foo/``) this automatic redirection doesn't take place and the right route is always matched.

 .. versionadded:: 4.1
     The automatic ``301`` redirection from ``/foo/`` to ``/foo`` was introduced in Symfony 4.1.
-In previous Symfony version this results in a ``404`` response.
+In previous Symfony versions this results in a ``404`` response.

 .. index::
    single: Routing; Controllers